philchalmers/mirt/README.md

 library('devtools')
 install_github('mirt', 'philchalmers')
 ```

-Nightly builds are also available on [Rforge](https://r-forge.r-project.org/R/?group_id=1000),
-though these are not guarenteed to be be completely up to date with the Github source code.

 # Presentations, Workshops, and Other Things

 Below are some presentation/workshop files for `mirt` that I have written and presented, and